RMAF Special Forces

-The RMAF Special Forces (Pasukan Khas TUDM, Jawi: ڤاسوكن خاص تنترا اودارا), better known as PASKAU from an abbreviation of its Malay name, (Note: "PASKAU" abbreviated from Pasukan Khas Tentera Udara Diraja Malaysia) is the special forces of the Royal Malaysian Air Force (RMAF; Tentera Udara Diraja Malaysia – TUDM).
+The RMAF Special Forces (Pasukan Khas TUDM, Jawi: ڤاسوكن خاص تنترا اودارا), better known as PASKAU from an abbreviation of its Malay name, (Note: "PASKAU" abbreviated from Pasukan Khas Tentera Udara Diraja Malaysia) are the special forces of the Royal Malaysian Air Force (RMAF; Tentera Udara Diraja Malaysia – TUDM).
+It is one of the three components that make up the RMAF Regiment (Rejimen TUDM).

 Its main functions are to carry out high-value target protection, ground forward air controller, combat search and rescue and rescuing downed aircrew assignments.
 RMAF Special Forces is also tasked as the principal anti-hijack response force for military and civil aircraft in Malaysia.
 This task was taken over from 21st Special Service Group.
 All RMAF Special Forces members are airborne and commando-trained and can be deployed behind enemy lines via air, land and sea to assist in target designation for the Malaysian Armed Forces and RMAF missions.

-RMAF Special Forces is one of the two combat units comprising the RMAF Regiment (Rejimen TUDM).